OfficeDev/office-js-docs-pr/docs/publish/publish-nested-app-auth-add-in.md

 Any Microsoft Graph scopes used by your add-in require consent from either the user or the admin of a tenant.
 If the admin doesn't consent, the user will be prompted to provide consent when your add-in requests an access token through MSAL.
 For the best user experience, avoid prompting users for consent at all.
 Instead, ask your admin to provide consent for the entire tenant.

-There are two ways to get admin consent; use an admin consent URI, or use the unified manifest.
+There are two ways to get admin consent: use an admin consent URI or use the unified manifest.

 ## Get admin consent via admin consent URI